 - The Scheme is entitled to receive interest on Rs.
 20 Crores at 12% for 184 days i.e. Rs.
-1.21 Crores, (this amount is known at the time the swap was concluded) and will pay the compounded benchmark rate. - The counterparty is entitled to receive daily compounded call rate for 184 days & pay 12% fixed. - On December 1, 2009, if the total interest on the daily overnight compounded benchmark rate is higher than Rs.
+1.21 Crores, (this amount is known at the time the swap was concluded) and will pay the compounded benchmark rate. - (uns annount is known at the time the swap was concluded) and win pay the componitied benchma - The counterparty is entitled to receive daily compounded call rate for 184 days & pay 12% fixed. - On December 1, 2009, if the total interest on the daily overnight compounded benchmark rate is higher than Rs.
 1.21 Crores, the Scheme will pay the difference to the counterparty.
 If the daily compounded benchmark rate is lower, then the counterparty will pay the Scheme the difference. - Effectively the Scheme earns interest at the rate of 12% p.a. for six months without lending money for 6 months fixed, while the counterparty pays interest @ 12% p.a. for 6 months on Rs.
 20 Crores, without borrowing for 6 months fixed.